Therapy guide

 Long-term neurotoxicity at therapeutic doses remains a subject of debate.
 Animal studies of very high repeated doses show serotonergic axon loss; clinical-dose trials have not demonstrated persistent cognitive effects, but the Phase 3 trials were not powered to detect subtle changes.

-Outside the US, Australia rescheduled MDMA to allow prescription for PTSD in July 2023 under the Therapeutic Goods Administration’s Authorised Prescriber scheme — a limited pathway that still requires individual patient approval.
-No other country has formally approved MDMA therapy as of 2026.
+Australia is the only country where MDMA can be legally prescribed, for PTSD, under the Therapeutic Goods Administration’s Authorised Prescriber scheme (since July 2023).
+The pathway requires individual patient approval and is not covered by Medicare; no other country has formally approved MDMA therapy as of 2026.

 How to actually access it